patofloyd/exjobb/README.md

 # exjobb
-Integration of Drupal as Headless CMS with Node JS and React JS
+Integration of Drupal as Headless CMS with Node JS and Angular 2